 - The Bare Metal Restore feature is not a deployment tool.
 To deploy a new server instead of recovering a downed one, install the new server's operating system, and then use the Direct Restore Utility to migrate its data.

 - Bare Metal Restore for ReFS is currently unsupported.
 Any ReFS volumes in the selected snapshot will be excluded from the restore.
 To perform a restore of a ReFS volume, use the Volume Restore feature.

 - A Bare Metal Restore will cause the target server to perform a full backup when the restore finishes.
 Depending on the speed of your network, you might need to order a RoundTrip to move this backup to the Datto Cloud.

 - The Datto Utilities version of USB Bare Metal Restore is only available for Datto appliances running the Datto IRIS 3 (Ubuntu 16.04) OS.
 For Datto IRIS 2 (Ubuntu 12.04) appliances, you may be able to update the Datto device to IRIS 3 (Ubuntu 16.04).
 If you are attempting to recover a 32-bit system, you can follow the ShadowProtect Bare Metal Restore process.
 You can see which version of Ubuntu your Datto device is running on the Advanced Device Status page.
 Contact Datto Technical Support for assistance with the above procedures.

 - Datto does not endorse backing up laptops because of their mobile nature.
-If you do decide to attempt to back up a laptop, it must be inside the LAN, and not on a wireless network, to perform backups effectively.
+If you do decide to attempt to back up a laptop, it must be inside the LAN, and not on a wireless network,.
 Attempts to back up laptops are at your discretion, as Datto does not provide support for backups of Laptop devices.